 IARPA Implementation of NSPM-33

 NSPM-33 requires “covered individuals” to submit two types of disclosure forms prior to being considered for award.
 These forms consist of 1) biographical sketches for key personnel and 2) data on current and pending support.
-In addition, “covered institutions” must certify that they have a research security program (RSP) consistent with recent guidance published by the Office of Science and Technology Policy (OSTP)[2].
-IARPA has elected to adopt the common forms developed by OSTP and currently maintained by the National Science Foundation (NSF) for both the biographical sketch and current and pending (other) support disclosures.
-IARPA is providing its own form to certify RSP compliance.
+IARPA has elected to adopt the common forms developed by the Office of Science and Technology Policy (OSTP) and currently maintained by the National Science Foundation (NSF) for both the biographical sketch and current and pending support disclosures.
+In the future, “covered institutions” (further described below) must certify that they have a research security program (RSP) consistent with the guidance published by OSTP[2].
+IARPA is partnering with the NSF to certify RSP compliance of covered institutions.

 IARPA designates “covered individuals” as “key personnel” on an R&D proposal who meet the following criteria: